Creating what doesn’t exist today…

 Would you feel differently if you knew there was a way to visualize changes before they happened?

-Using a very effective and responsive 3D software application we can “build” your existing house.
+Using a very effective and responsive 3D software application we, at The Landing Company can “build” your existing house.
 From there we can develop any number of “prototypes” for you to consider.
 We can take a camera inside and let you look around.
 We can put trees and driveways around so you can see what your new house will look like on your property.
 We can provide you with the drawings you need to go get pricing.
 We can ask an engineer to review the model for structural issues.
 Here are several examples:

 FINDING SPACE: I was recently asked to design a staircase in a very difficult space.
 The parameters were very specific.
 I must have “built” a half dozen options for the homeowner to view and consider.
 It was easy to see the pros and cons of each version.
 It is highly unlikely that we would have found the solution we did without the 3D modelling.
 The staircase model let the homeowner experience the fit.

 THE WISHLIST: I couple came to me recently with their wish list.
 I designed several additions for them to consider.
 They landed on the one that had everything they wanted, in the way they wanted it.
 We took the design concept to the builder that TLC recommended and the price came back well over their budget.
 It was totally obvious that they couldn’t have everything on their list, so together we worked out what needed to go and created another prototype!
 This time the price fit into their plans.
-They could have built the addition with all the features, but their experience would have been very compromised.
 They avoided a terrible mistake, built the addition and stayed right on track with their retirement plans.